Piano Concerto No. 3 (Beethoven): I. Allegro con brio

 This movement is known to make forceful use of the theme (direct and indirect) throughout.

-Orchestral exposition: In the orchestral exposition, the theme is introduced by the strings, and used throughout the movement.
+Orchestral exposition: In the orchestral exposition, the theme is introduced by the strings and used throughout the movement.
 It is developed several times.
-In the third section (second subject), the clarinet and violin 1 introduce the second main theme which is initially in the relative key, E♭ major, and then in the tonic major, C major, finally back to C minor.
+In the third section (second subject), the clarinet and violin 1 introduce the second main theme, which is initially in the relative key, E♭ major, and then in the tonic major, C major, finally back to C minor.

 Second exposition: The piano enters with an ascending scale motif.
 The structure of the exposition in the piano solo is similar to that of the orchestral exposition.

 Development: The piano enters, playing similar scales used in the beginning of the second exposition, this time in D major rather than C minor.
 The music is generally quiet.

 Recapitulation: The orchestra restates the theme in fortissimo, with the wind instruments responding by building up a minor ninth chord as in the exposition.
 For the return of the second subject, Beethoven modulates to the tonic major, C major.
 A dark transition to the cadenza occurs, immediately switching from C major to C minor.

-Cadenza: Beethoven wrote one cadenza for this movement.
-The cadenza Beethoven wrote is at times stormy and ends on a series of trills that calm down to pianissimo.
-Many other composers and pianists, such as Fazıl Say, Wilhelm Kempff, Clara Schumann, Franz Liszt, Ignaz Moscheles (in which his cadenza was misattributed to Johannes Brahms), and Charles Alkan have written alternative cadenzas.
+Cadenza: Beethoven wrote one cadenza for this movement, which is at times stormy and ends on a series of trills that calm down to pianissimo.
+Many other composers and pianists, such as Charles Alkan, Gabriel Fauré, Edwin Fischer, Wilhelm Kempff, Franz Liszt, Ignaz Moscheles (whose cadenza was misattributed to Johannes Brahms), Carl Reinecke, Fazıl Say, Clara Schumann, and Bedřich Smetana, have written alternative cadenzas.

 Coda: Beethoven subverts the expectation of a return to the tonic at the end of the cadenza by prolonging the final trill and eventually arriving on a dominant seventh.
 The piano plays a series of arpeggios before the music settles into the home key of C minor.
 Then the music intensifies before a full tutti occurs, followed by the piano playing descending arpeggios, the ascending scale from the second exposition, and finally a resolute ending on C.